NotNite/RNSModding/README.md

 ### PermanentWinds

 I heard you liked turbulent winds...

 Enables turbulent winds all the time in all fights.
 Good luck!

+## PlayerColorChanger

+Changes the local player color to a custom one.
+Create a `player_color.txt` with the hex color in it without the hash (e.g. `CB2027`).